showyourwork/showyourwork/docs/config.rst

   tectonic_args: ["-Z", "shell-escape"]

-to enable TeX shell escape functionality (allows the script to run arbitrary commands within TeX; be carefult as this could be a security hazard).
+to enable TeX shell escape functionality (allows the script to run arbitrary commands within TeX; be careful as this could be a security hazard).
+This is required to use the ``minted`` package for syntax highlighting of code snippets.

 .. _config.verbose: